dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 yarn test --coverage
 ```

-The `--coverage` parameter will show you which how many percentage you have covered in each files of your project and/or if you have missed any lines to test.
+The `--coverage` parameter will show you how many percentages you have covered in each file of your project and/or if you have missed any lines to test.
 Once the command ran successfully, the terminal should display something like this:

 ![Screenshot of get pagination items function incomplete test coverage](/images/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests/get-pagination-items-test-coverage-incomplete.png)